 March 31st Update:

-Sweden’s response to Covid-19 is so different from that of North America.
+Sweden’s response to Covid-19 appears somewhat different from that of North America.
 Its position, supported by health authorities, seems to imply that a more lax approach is safer than an overreaction.
 Should we just follow what the Swedes are doing, or perhaps the South Koreans?
 No!
 Every area in the world faces unique circumstances that dictate how the disease spreads and what strategies can be successfully implemented and executed.

 That is why accurate data is so essential, and it must include testing a representative random sample of the population to understand where we are, if what we are doing is working, and how to pivot to the next phase.
 Testing mainly people with severe symptoms does not provide the information we need, and continuing our existing strategy without adequate data is like a surgeon cutting blindly into a patient.
 Simply put, social distancing/isolation measures work best in a context where widespread and rapid testing is available.
 Control strategies based on inaccurate information may lead to a worst outcome, including new waves of infections.